 This section contains the procedures that the city will use in processing critical area permits, as supplemented by Chapter 20.01 PTMC.
 This process includes exceptions that may be used by an applicant to lessen the development standards due to unique site characteristics which would make strict application of the standards unreasonable.
 Means to appeal administrative decisions are also included.

-A. Review of Critical Areas Permits and Report.
+A. Review of Critical Areas Permits and Acceptance of Special Reports.

 1. The director, as part of the review process, shall verify information submitted by the applicant to:

 a.
-Confirm the nature and type of the critical areas and evaluate the special critical areas report;
+Confirm the nature and type of the critical areas, evaluate the special critical areas report and either accept the special report or remand it for corrections;

 b.
 Determine whether the development proposal is consistent with the performance standards contained in this chapter;